samjaninf/OFN-User-Guide---Master/group-pages.md

 **What is a group page? **Group pages are a way for groups to have their own personalised directory on the OFN.
 Group pages are suited to regional producer groups, certification bodies, farmer’s markets and large multi-hub groups.

+**What does a group page look like? **You can see some [Group Pages on Open Food Network Australia](https://openfoodnetwork.org.au/groups).

-**How can I create a group page? **To create a group and become an administrator of a group, you’ll need to contact us first so we can set this up.
+**How can I create a group page? **To create a group and become an administrator of a group, you’ll need to contact your local OFN first so we can set this up.

 ## Managing a Group Page